-Our Resource of the Month choice for November: East African Newspapers
+Our Resource of the Month for May: BBC Monitoring

 Each month, one of our Subject Librarians chooses an electronic resource which they feel will be of interest to you.

-An open laptop on a desk.
-On the screen are the words 'East African Newspapers' to the right is a cup of coffee and to the left is a notebook and pen.
+An open laptop on a table, with the words 'BBC Monitoring' on the screen.
+Next to the laptop are a cup of coffee and a notebook and pen.

 Where can you access the resource